Check back weekly for updated 2017 Speakers!

 Creating brand fan communities is no longer about dollars and megaphones.
 It may start with a quiet authentic moment that leads to a digital spark, and erupts into a viral wildfire.
 Modern brands are shouting less, whispering more, and listening…yes, listening before responding.

-In this session, Conor Begley of Tribe Dynamics joins Steph Wissink of Piper Jaffray to unpack the journey women take to discover, explore, evaluate, experiment, purchase, and share.
+In this session, Conor Begley of Tribe Dynamics joins Erinn Murphy of Piper Jaffray to unpack the journey women take to discover, explore, evaluate, experiment, purchase, and share.
 Contemporary & connected female consumers are among agents of change, calling on retailers to rethink their position in the value chain.
 Today, retailers offer transactional venues.
 Tomorrow’s successful retailers will embrace a new pathway in order to be viewed as integral in the brand building process…or risk being bypassed by women all together.
 Expect the best of Piper Jaffray market insights and some remarkable case study results from Tribe Dynamics for a perfect business learning experience!

 Founder and Senior Partner